 - Have lived, worked or owned property in the area for 12 months

-- Or in the case of a Parish Council have lived within 4.8 km of the Parish for 12 months
+- Or in the case of a Parish Council have lived within 4.8 km of the Parish for the previous 12 months

 County Council candidates may be disqualified if they work for the County Council or hold a politically restricted post with another local authority.
 District Council candidates may be disqualified if they work for the Council or hold a politically restricted post with another local authority.
 Candidates for all election types may be disqualified if they are declared bankrupt or have a previous criminal conviction with a three-month or more prison sentence.

 The Nomination Process